heroku/kafka-twitter-relatedwords/README.md

 heroku addons:attach my-kafka-app::KAFKA
 # where my-kafka-app is the original app the kafka cluster was attached to

-heorku config:set KAFKA_CONSUMER_TOPIC= # Kafka topic from which to consume messages
+heroku config:set KAFKA_CONSUMER_TOPIC= # Kafka topic from which to consume messages

 git push heroku master
 ```